maoueh/cookbook-gitlab/doc/production.md

   }
 }
 ```
 *Note*: SSL certificate(.crt) and SSL certificate key(.key) must be in valid format.
 If this is not the case nginx won't start!
+By default, both the certificate and key will be located in `/etc/ssl/` and will have the name of HOSTNAME, eg. `/etc/ssl/example.com.crt` and `/etc/ssl/example.com.key`.